practicalli/spacemacs/working-with-projects/managing-buffers.md

 ## Kill buffers using buffer menu

-The buffer transient state is the simplest way to delete buffers, however if there are a large number of buffers you wish to delete then using the buffer helm-mini menu.
+The buffer transient state is the simplest way to delete buffers, however if there are a large number of buffers you wish to delete then using the buffer helm-mini menu has its advantages.

 Open the buffer helm-mini menu with `SPC b b`.